-We rejoice in many special services throughout the year that involve our members, guest speakers, and youth.
+We rejoice in many special services throughout the year.
 Many of them follow the church calendar and revolve around liturgical seasons in the life of the church.
 Westminster’s special services and worship traditions offer unique opportunities for musical participation as well.

-Our annual Lovefeast, presented by the Youth of Westminster on the afternoon of the first Sunday of Advent, is a musical feast as well.
-It features musicians entirely from within Westminster’s family.
-Thanks to the participation of approximately 20 volunteers from our Chancel Choir, who meet in a series of separate rehearsals to prepare for the occasion, the Lovefeast holds special meaning and deep joy for all participants.
-What a wonderful opportunity to work on more of the great Advent/Christmas music that so warms our hearts!
+Our annual Lovefeast, presented by the Youth of Westminster on the afternoon of the first Sunday of Advent, is a musical feast.
+Thanks to the participation of singers from our Chancel Choir and the wider church community, the Lovefeast holds special meaning and deep joy for all participants.
+Our Lovefeast Choir meets in a series of separate rehearsals (unconnected to regular choir rehearsals) to prepare for the occasion.
+What a wonderful opportunity to sing Christmas music that warms our hearts!
 For singers who cannot find the time to join the Chancel Choir on a regular basis, here is a very gratifying seasonal opportunity to participate.

 Ash Wednesday at Westminster is a richly symbolic event, marking the beginning of our Lenten journey.
 After a church-wide pancake supper, worshipers move to the sanctuary for a touching, multi-dimensional service filled with music, scripture, and prayer.

-Easter services at Westminster are spectacular events, filled to the brim with exuberant music for brass, choir, and congregation.
+Easter services at Westminster are spectacular events filled with exuberant music for brass, choir, and congregation.
 Brass players and choral singers graciously and joyfully participate in both morning worship services as the community rejoices in the resurrection of our Lord!
 The contrast between this morning and the Maundy Thursday service, musically and otherwise, could not be greater.

-For a number of years now, our Chancel Choir’s very popular interactive spring program has been held in the Music Room on the first Sunday evening in May.
-Each themed program is designed to delight, inform, and inspire.
-Welcoming audiences into the choir’s home space – the beautifully resonant Music Room – fills everyone present with remarkable life and energy.
-Our audiences interact with the choir throughout, joining in as we creatively sing praise.
-This approach fosters a wonderful sense of fun-filled community as Westminster’s fellowship is enriched through music.
+Our Chancel Choir’s interactive spring program is held in the Music Room on the first Sunday evening in May.
+Our themed programs are designed to delight, inform, and inspire.
+The beautifully resonant Music Room fills everyone present with remarkable life and energy, welcoming audiences into the choir’s home space.
+Our audiences interact with the choir throughout, joining in making a joyful noise through hymns and anthems.
+This approach fosters a beautiful sense of fun-filled community as Westminster’s fellowship is enriched through music.

 Weddings and memorial services at Westminster provide many opportunities to demonstrate just how varied and meaningful our rich traditions of sacred music can be.
 In weddings and memorial services, as in all services at Westminster, the focus is on worship.
 To that end, we always aim to include music that is uplifting, comforting, and appropriate for the worship of God, both in times of joy and in times of sorrow.